LUX* South Ari Atoll

 Who it isn't for

-- Travellers wanting LVMH-Maison polish at the absolute top tier.
-LUX* operates at the design-led full-luxury depth; for the Maison cadence brief, [Cheval Blanc Randheli in Noonu](/resorts/cheval-blanc-randheli) sits at a clearly higher polish tier with a different commercial model entirely.
+- Travellers who want LVMH-Maison polish at the absolute top tier.
+LUX* runs at design-led full-luxury depth; for the Maison cadence, Cheval Blanc Randheli in Noonu sits a clear tier above, with a different commercial model entirely.

 - Adults-only boutique-seekers.
-The 193-villa family-friendly scale means the daily soundscape includes the kids' programme rotation across the day; for adults-leaning boutique alternatives in the same atoll, [DRIFT Thelu Veliga](/resorts/drift-thelu-veliga) at 30 villas on the sand-spit island sits structurally adjacent at a distinctly different scale.
+The 193-villa family-friendly scale means the daily soundscape includes the kids' programme rotation; for adults-leaning boutique alternatives in the same atoll, DRIFT Thelu Veliga at 30 villas on the sand-spit island sits adjacent at a distinctly different scale.

-- Travellers wanting the deep-all-inclusive plan as the trip's commercial centre.
-LUX* operates the half-board or bed-and-breakfast plan as the standard; the deep-AI category at the same atoll sits at [Lily Beach Platinum Plus inclusion depth](/resorts/lily-beach-resort) or [Centara Grand Island premium-AI](/resorts/centara-grand-island) where the inclusion footprint is the structural identity.
+- Travellers who want a deep-all-inclusive plan as the trip's commercial centre.
+LUX* runs half-board or bed-and-breakfast as the standard; the deep-all-inclusive category at the same atoll sits at Lily Beach's Platinum Plus inclusion depth or Centara Grand Island's premium-all-inclusive, where the inclusion footprint is the defining feature.

-- Travellers wanting Soneva-tier audited sustainability reporting.
-LUX* runs the standard premium-luxury sustainability programme and the Tread Lightly carbon programme at the group level; the framework-anchored published-impact-report cadence at the [Soneva framework depth](/resorts/soneva-fushi) is at a clearly higher tier of transparency.
+- Travellers who want Soneva-grade audited sustainability reporting.
+LUX* runs the standard premium-luxury sustainability programme and the Tread Lightly carbon programme at group level; the framework-anchored published-impact-report cadence from Soneva sits at a clearly higher tier of transparency.

 The villas